fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/select-fields.md

 In the above data, `select` operation is applied as shown below:

-> Operations are always applied to the data in the DataModel.

 ```
 DataModel newModel = model.SelectColumns("Country","Sales");
 ```

 The new tabular data after applying `select` operation is shown below: